reutapel/GE_project/README.md

 # GE_project

-This project is a collaboration with GE Global research in Healthcare Transfer learning for organs identification in Ultrasound images
+This project is a collaboration with GE Global research in Healthcare.

+This is a transfer learning project for organs identification in Ultrasound images